Catskill Mountaineer

 • SPECIAL CIRCUMSTANCES ABOUT THIS HIKE

 The hike to Kaaterskill Amphitheater and Hawkeye is one rarely ever hiked.
 But, the trail is probably one of the oldest trails in the Catskill Mountains.
 The Mohawk Indians used it to climb up to their Indian Camp between the Amphitheater and Kaaterskill High Peak.
 Today only a couple people a year hike this route.
 Hawkeye is a special place.
 Years ago, there was a spectacular view from Hawkeye Ledge.
 Today, it is overgrown with trees.
 There is also a beautiful flat ledge rock.
 It is populated with rare Pitch Pine trees.
-You can also make side trips to the Mohawk Indian Camp and/or Poet's Ledge.
+You can also make a side trip to Poet's Ledge.

 Poet's Ledge is best viewed in the morning, as the sun shines in from east and fills up the Kaaterskill Clove with sunlight.
 Later in the day, the view is very disappointing.
 The path to Poet's Ledge is well marked DEC trail.

-It is best to start this hike from the DEC parking area in Platte Clove (Rt 16 - Platte Clove Road).
+It is best to start this hike from the DEC Steenburg Road Parking Area in Platte Clove (Rt 16 - Platte Clove Road).
 Going this way will save you 1,300 vertical feet of climbing.
 The parking lot in Platte Clove is around 1900' and the parking in Palenville is around 600'.
-You will need to put one car in the DEC Parking Area 1/4 mile before the bridge on the west end of Palenville on Rt 23a.
+You will need to put one car in the DEC Harding Road Parking Area, which is 1/4 mile before the bridge on the west end of Palenville on Rt 23a.
 There is one other places on Rt 23a you can park.
 It is 1/4 mile west of the bridge.
 Do NOT park on Malden Ave.
 The local people get very upset, and will have your car towed.
 Some people have parked at the Fernwood Restaurant with permission (ie, eat dinner when you come back later).
 Then with a second car drive back to the DEC parking area in Platte Clove on Platte Clove Road (Rt 16).

 Register your hike in the DEC registration box in Platte Clove.
 If you get lost or hurt while bushwhacking you need to give search and rescue some idea where you are.
 Your life might depend upon it.
-Hike up the road where the gate is located.
-After close to a mile, you will turn RIGHT off the road onto a DEC trail.
-After another 1/3 mile, you will take a LEFT and hike up the Long Path route.
+Hike up the road from the Parking Area in Platte Clove.
+After 9/10 of a mile, you will turn RIGHT off the road onto a DEC trail.
+After another 1/5 mile, you will take a LEFT and hike up the Long Path route.
 After a total of 2.4 miles, you will come to a level hiking area.
-Look on your left for a side trail (non-DEC trail).
-This side trail will take you to the old Mohawk Indian Camp.
 At this point, you want to take a RIGHT into the woods.
 You will then BUSHWHACK about 0.15 miles to the rim of the Kaaterskill Amphitheater.
 Once you reach the Amphitheater you will take a LEFT and head down hill towards Hawkeye Ledge.

 Once you get down near Hawkeye Ledge, you should stick close to the rim.
 Hawkeye Ledge is on the rim.
-When you get close, the Mountain Laurel gets very thick.
 The easy route is to stick close to the rim.
 The trees on the edge of Hawkeye Ledge are now overgrown.
 But, when the leaves are not on the trees, you can still get a good view.
-Once you get done, continue around the Mountain Laurel.
-Take the easy path.
 After a short distance, you will see a faint trail that will ledge you to the large flat rock.
 There are scrub pines (Pitch Pines) growing out of the cracks in the rock.
 Pitch Pine trees only exist in a couple areas in the Catskills.
 You will also see a fire ring.
 This fire ring was used 50 to 100 years ago.
 Nice place to camp.
-But, beware that there are a lot of bears near Hawkeye Ledge.
+But, beware that there are a lot of bears in the Kaaterskill Wild Forest.

 When you get done, walk down the water drainage from the fire ring.
 Stay in the hardwood trees.
 NOTE: If you stick to the rim on Hawkeye Ledge, you will encounter thick Mountain Laurel.
 The conifer trees will lead you to a rock ledge.
 Soon the drainage will turn into a stream.
 Follow the stream until you run into the DEC trail.
 Once you reach the trail, take a RIGHT and follow the route down to Palenville.
 It is a 2.25 mile hike from the trail junction from Poet's Ledge to Malden Ave.
 When you get to Red Rock Road (rough dirt road), stay on the road.
 This is private property.
 Once you reach Malden Ave, take a LEFT.
 Then walk up Malden Ave.
 When you get to the guard rails blocking the rest of Malden Ave, walk around the guard rails.
 When you get to Rt 23a, you want to walk down the shoulder of Rt 23a to the DEC Parking Area (about 1/4 mile).
 If you parked on the parking area on the west side of the bridge, then you want to walk up (west) Rt 23a to your car (about 1/4 mile)